Multiple abrupt phase transitions in urban transport congestion

 \section{Analytical derivation of betweenness in the GT-model}

-For a large set of traffic models and strategies, the critical injection rate of vehicles, $\gamma_c$, i.e., the maximum rate at which vehicles can enter the system without congesting it, can be obtained in terms of the maximum node betweenness, $B_n^{\ast}$ \cite{Guimera2002,zhao2005onset,Echenique2005,yan2006efficient,liu2007method,dong2012enhancing,tan2014traffic,Sole2016,manfredi2018mobility}:
+For a large set of traffic models and strategies, the critical injection rate of vehicles, $\gamma_c$, i.e., the maximum rate at which vehicles can enter the system without congesting it, can be obtained in terms of the maximum node betweenness, $B_n^{\ast}$ \cite{Guimera2002,zhao2005onset,Echenique2005,yan2006efficient,liu2007method,dong2012enhancing,tan2014traffic,sole2016congestion,manfredi2018mobility}:

 The value of $B_n^{\ast}$ sets the onset of congestion.
 Thus, it makes sense to study routing dynamics over the GT-model in such terms.
-Here, we are interested in understanding how topological changes in terms of the GT-model model parameters (i.e., $w$, $r$ and $h$), affect the position of $B_n^{\ast}$ in the network.
+Here, we are concerned about how topological changes in terms of the GT-model model parameters (i.e., $w$, $r$, $h$ and noise), may affect the position of $B_n^{\ast}$ in the network.

-Numerical exploration of the (noiseless) GT-model reveals that the onset of congestion is set by nodes located at three different key network positions: the center node of the grid (red node in Fig.~\ref{fig:GTModel}), at connector nodes on the perimeter of the grid (nodes with a circumscribed circle), or at the root of the trees (nodes with a star within).
+Numerical exploration of the (noiseless) GT-model reveals that the onset of congestion is set by nodes located at three different key network positions: the center node of the grid (red node in Fig.~\ref{fig:GTModel}), at connector nodes on the perimeter of the grid (nodes with a circumscribed circle in Fig.~\ref{fig:GTModel}), or at the root of the trees (nodes with a star within in Fig.~\ref{fig:GTModel}).
 We will refer to these nodes as grid-center~(gc), connector~(c), and tree-root~(t), respectively.
 According to them, it is possible to define three different congestion regimes, which correspond to the location of the node that marks the onset of congestion.
-Therefore, the transportation network may collapse in the city center, in the perimetral city roads (ring roads), or in arterial roads.
+This indicates that the transportation network may collapse in the city center, in the perimetral city roads (ring roads), or in arterial roads, unveiling a new spatio-dynamical property of network congestion.
 Note that in these two last cases, because of symmetry, we have four nodes with equivalent structural properties (see Fig.~\ref{fig:GTModel}).